Rethinking Drinking Safety Fair

 Alcohol Awareness Month is celebrated annually in the month of April.
 Every year, we plan an event that raises awareness of alcohol-related issues that affect college students and the community.

-Our Rethinking Drinking Safety Fair will take place on April 19th from 11:30am-1pm at University Center 1st Floor.
-Meet with USF offices and learn about responsible drinking tips and upstander (active bystander) behaviors that will keep you and our campus safe.
+We host a Rethinking Drinking Safety Fair every April where we connect students with USF offices to learn about responsible drinking tips and upstander (active bystander) behaviors that will keep you and our campus safe.

 - Non-alcoholic mocktail bar